 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$17.00 and \$19.00.
-Carter's has applied for listing of the common stock on the New York Stock Exchange under the symbol "CRI."
+Carter's common stock has been approved for listing on the New York Stock Exchange under the symbol "CRI."

 See "Risk Factors" on page 10 to read more about factors you should consider before buying shares of the common stock.